wcarmon/docs/golang/concurrency.channels.md

     1. Only affects Senders (Not receivers)
 1. Go channels are designed for 1 writer, and multiple readers
 1. [`range`](TODO) will **NOT** stop recieving util channel is closed
+1. Sender is responsible for closing channel
+    1. If you have multiple senders, use a [`sync.WaitGroup`](https://pkg.go.dev/sync#WaitGroup) to close when done

 # Creation